 Another option is to tie substantial completion to the issuance of a Certificate of Occupancy since the AIA definition includes “occupy or use the work for its intended purpose.”
 Having a straightforward, and precise description of substantial completion will provide clarity to all parties regarding what is expected to be finished.

 However you decide to define substantial completion, specificity is critical!
 The amount of money and important deadlines that are tied to substantial completion illustrates how important this is.
-The more ambiguity in your definition, the higher the risk or disputes concerning payments and liability.
+The more ambiguity in your definition, the higher the risk of disputes concerning payments and liability.

 Keeping all of the above information in mind, generally, substantial completion will occur when there’s only minor, corrective, or warranty work remaining for the entire project.
 If the primary obligations of the prime contractor or project manager have been completed and everyone is winding down their work at the site, there’s a good chance that substantial completion has occurred.
-Typically, it’s better to err on the side of caution when substantial completion will trigger a deadline or create some requirement.